 Apples are one of the many fruits that are safe for dogs to eat.
 Many dogs absolutely love apples, and just the sight of them can get a dog to drool in a few seconds.
 But what happens when your pup decides to grab an apple core when you aren’t looking?

 Some people would argue that this is a waste as the core doesn’t taste all that different from the rest of the apple.
-The core itself is generally not a problem for most dogs, but the main issue lies within the seeds.
+The core itself is generally not a problem for most dogs.
+But similar to pears and other fruit, the main issue lies within the seeds.

 Should I Feed My Dog Apple Cores?